 If you’re friends with me on Facebook, you might recall a post I made not too long ago about what it must be like to be at one of those rare live shows where something extraordinary happens only at that one single show.
 In that specific post, I was talking about my favorite band, who never plays covers during their live shows, playing a cover of another one of my favorite bands, an unlikely choice of bands to cover for them, and then an equally unlikely song choice to cover.
 To top it all off, the song came from an album who’s title was very all-encompassing of a public emotion for the specific day the video emerged on.
+You can listen to that album on MusicCritic and judge it for yourself.
 Every single component of it to the band was nothing more than coincidence, but it meant the world to me and even more-so for the fans in the crowd.
 The power of live music can be perceived in the way people claim to have religious experiences.

 This example may not be nearly as deep, but it’s no less extraordinary.
 Nobody goes to a Ryan Adams concert expecting to see a cameo of Johnny Depp shredding on guitar.
 But in London… those lucky fans got their ticket money’s worth and then some.